What living with rheumatoid arthritis as a youth is like

-The computer science graduate from Yale-NUS College, who describes himself as someone who was “very high-octane”, used to spend his time reading, exercising and even staying up late to spend time with his friends.
+The computer science graduate from a prestigious college in Singapore, who describes himself as someone who was “very high-octane”, used to spend his time reading, exercising and even staying up late to spend time with his friends.
 In the past, he would sleep three to four hours a night, but having rheumatoid arthritis meant these habits needed to change.

 “Life becomes different when you have different considerations,” he shares.

 Besides sleep, James began to focus more on his lifestyle and became more attentive to his body’s needs with regard to nutrition, sun exposure and social activities.
 He speaks of the experience as having a second person to look after and that he could no longer “live like a reckless young person”.